humanmade/altis-cloud/docs/third-party-cdn.md

 # Third Party CDN Usage

-In some situations it may be required to use your own CDN to serve the Altis powered website or service.
+In some situations it may be required to use your own Content Delivery Network (CDN) to serve the Altis powered website or service.
 Below are some examples that may necessitate this:

 - Many web properties are served from a single domain name, whereby you need to control routing.
 A sub-section of the URL namespace may route to Altis, in which case it's not possible to route all traffic to Altis' CDN for a single domain name.
 - There may be compliance requirements or company-wide mandated use of a specific CDN vendor.